devcircus/valid/README.md

 php artisan bright:rule CustomRule
 ```

-Using the default suffix option of "Rule" and the default namespace option of "Rules", this command will generate a "CustomRule" class.
+Using the default suffix option of "Rule" and the default namespace option of "Rules", this command will generate an "App\Rules\CustomRule" class.
 > Note: If you have a suffix set in the config, for example: "Rule", and you run the following command:
 ```bash
 php artisan bright:rule CustomRule
 ```
 > The suffix will NOT be duplicated.
+To turn off this suffix-duplication detection, change the "override_duplicate_suffix" option to false.

-From time to time, you may need to access information from the current request and/or validator inside your Custom Rule classes.
-All custom rules come with the current form request object and the current validator object attached.
-These can be referenced inside the Custom Rule class via their properties.
+From time to time, you may need to access information from the current FormRequest and/or current validator inside your CustomRule classes.
+All custom rules come with the current FormRequest object and the current validator object attached.
+These can be referenced inside the CustomRule class via their properties.
 See below:
 ```php
 <?php